Graphic Novels

 • Nimona by Noelle Stevenson

 Several of our books are light and fun.
 However, parents should be aware that some books deal with mature issues, including historical violence and bigotry.
 Maus deals with the Holocaust and tells a very personal story that includes many brutal moments.
 The Best We Could Do explores the Vietnam War.
-Some books contain limited profanity and one memoir includes a depiction of breastfeeding.
+Some books contain limited profanity, and one memoir includes a depiction of breastfeeding.
 This course is limited to students in grades 10 and up.
-Parents should be comfortable with the overall themes of the works.
+Parents should be comfortable with the works’ overall themes.

 Reviews